 Tragic and comic, realistic and fantastic, 2094 is a narrative mosaic, a speculative dystopia jazzed with science-fiction and fretted with gold.
 It is a story of quest and protest, esoteric theology, Meso-American legend, and synthetic technologies.
 Visionary, sardonic, and fiercely honest, it imagines a future being born today.

 "When I began writing 2094 in 2010, AI was very much talked about.
-It seemed that so-called "machine learning" was developing rapidly but apart from comupter scientists, few if any of us understood how artificial intelligence could be beneficial to people or what kind and magnitude of perils it might pose.
-Having no specialist's knowledge, I drew on my inherent distrust of digitial technologies, or rather, of the human beings who design and use them and oblige all of us to use them, to construct the elaborate dystopia that became this novel.
+It seemed that so-called machine learning was developing rapidly but apart from computer scientists, few if any of us understood how artificial intelligence could be beneficial to people or what kind and magnitude of perils it might pose.
+Having no specialist's knowledge, I drew on my inherent distrust of digital technologies, or rather, of the human beings who design and use them and oblige all of us to use them, to construct the elaborate dystopia that became this novel.

 "If cyber networks could accurately interpret data in their respective relevant contexts, in real time, i.e., if computers could think, then everything seemed possible; and so, cerebral microchips became standard enhancements for rich-worlders, who could also reverse-age to the age they desired, never grow older, and never die; permanent EarthStations on the Martian surface became not just habitable and self-sustaining but also customizable; Personal Android Companions, a.k.a.
-SexBots, became also survelliance droids, as well as physically transformable; interplanetary travel and communications became routine; airpods made cars archaic; and so forth.
-All of that fictional infrastructure -- what sci-fi and fantasy aficionados usually call "world-building" -- was easy.
+SexBots, became also surveillance droids, as well as physically transformable; interplanetary travel and communications became routine; airpods made cars archaic; and so forth.
+All of that fictional infrastructure — what sci-fi and fantasy aficionados usually call world-building — was easy enough.

-"The novel's interest is in the misuse and abuse of advanced technologies by those who control them, and the depredations those technologies wreak on human autonomy and dignity.
-Resisters -- inmates on Gulag Cuba, freedom fighters in Mexico -- are the novel's heroes.
+"The novel's protest — all of my fiction is more or less a protest — aims at the misuse and abuse of advanced technologies by those who control them, and the depredations those technologies wreak on human autonomy and dignity.
+Resisters — inmates on Gulag Cuba, freedom fighters in Mexico — are the novel's heroes.
 Like Hemingway's heroes, they are defeated in every practical sense, for they are extravagantly overmatched.
 Their victories are moral ones in an amoral world."

 -- John Lauricella